 The location to move the grapevines should be chosen carefully.
-Grapevines need a form of support, correct amount of sun and proper drainage, to thrive.
+Grapevines need a form of support, the correct amount of sun, and proper drainage, to thrive.

 So, a spot that receives 7-8 hours of full sun daily should be chosen to plant the vines for best results.